licht1stein/clj-fstring/README.md

 Python's f-string for Clojure!

-After switching to clojure the only thing I really missed was the f-string syntax.
+After switching to Clojure the only thing I really missed was the f-string syntax.
 Remember?

 ```python
 name = "John Smith"

 print(f'Hello, {name}!')
 >>> Hello, John Smith!
 ```

 Real handy.
-So I made the same for Clojure.
+So as an excercise, I made the same for Clojure:

 ```clojure
 (def who "John Smith")

 #f/str "Hello, {who}!" ;; => "Hello, John Smith!"

 ```

 `f-string` has no dependencies, only the standard library.

 ## Usage